Paul Davis (footballer, born 1962)

-Paul Davis (born 1962), also referred to as Tegat Davis, is a former Jamaican international football player.
+Paul Davis (born 1962), also known as Tegat Davis, is a Jamaican football manager and former player.

-Career

-Club
+Club career

-In 1991, he was awarded the top goalscorer and the most valuable player awards at the 1991 Caribbean Cup.
+Davis played for Seba United in the Jamaica Premier League.
+He was awarded the top goalscorer and the most valuable player awards at the 1991 Caribbean Cup.

-He played for Seba United F.C. in the Jamaican Premier Division and also played in Israel for four years.
-He now works as a manager.
+David also played in Israel for four years.

-International
+International career

-Davis won 61 caps for Jamaica at the senior level and scored 18 goals.
+Davis won 61 caps for Jamaica at senior level, scoring 18 goals.

 Management career

+Arnett Gardens

-From 2010 to 2012 he worked as the manager of Arnett Gardens.
+From 2010 to 2012 Davis worked as the manager of Arnett Gardens.

+Montego Bay United

 In 2016, Davis was named manager of Montego Bay United.
-In this season Davis led them to a 3rd place finish in the regular.
-In the playoffs that same season, they defeated Arnett Gardens 4-3 on aggregates in semifinals then later defeated Portmore United 2-1 in the finals.
-He didn't return for the following season due to having previous commitments prior to taking the job at Montego Bay United.
+In his first season Davis led them to a third place finish in the regular season.
+In the playoffs that same season, they defeated Arnett Gardens 4–3 on aggregate in the semi-finals before defeating Portmore United 2–1 in the final.
+Davis didn't return for the following season due to previous commitments prior to taking the job at Montego Bay United.

+Mount Pleasant

 In 2017, Davis was announced as the new head coach for Mount Pleasant.
-In the 2019/20 National Premier League season Davis's Mount Pleasant team were 1 point off the topping the league but the season was later cancelled with 4 games remaining.
-He was later relieved from his managerial duties on July 14, 2021, three games into the 2021 National Premier League season.
+In the 2019–20 National Premier League season, Davis' Mount Pleasant team were one point off the top of the league before the season was later cancelled with four games remaining.
+He was later relieved from his managerial duties on 14 July 2021, three games into the 2021 Jamaica Premier League season.

+Return to Arnett Gardens

-On October 26, 2021, it was announced that Paul Davis will return as head coach for Arnett Gardens.
+On 26 October 2021, it was announced that Davis will return as head coach for Arnett Gardens.

-Davis along with 4 other coaches attended a two-day Continuous Professional Development (CPD) Workshop on October 29 and 30.
-These coaches were awarded a Concacaf B Licence.
+Davis along with four other coaches attended a two-day Continuous Professional Development (CPD) Workshop on 29 and 30 October 2021.
+These coaches were awarded a CONCACAF B Licence.